huggingface/hub-docs/docs/hub/repositories-getting-started.md

 <img class="hidden dark:block" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/new_repo-dark.png"/>
 </div>

-2. First, specify the owner of the repository: this can be either you or any of the organizations you’re affiliated with.
+2. Specify the owner of the repository: this can be either you or any of the organizations you’re affiliated with.

-3. Next, enter your model’s name.
+3. Enter your model’s name.
 This will also be the name of the repository.

-Finally, you can specify whether you want your model to be public or private.
+4. Specify whether you want your model to be public or private.

+5. Specify the license.
 You can leave the *License* field blank for now.
-To learn about licenses, visit the [**Licenses**](repositories-licenses) section of this documentation.
+To learn about licenses, visit the [**Licenses**](repositories-licenses) documentation.

 After creating your model repository, you should see a page like this: